 Bankruptcy is a Viable Option for Wage Garnishment

-In summary, filing for bankruptcy is a sound legal strategy amidst financially crippling wage garnishment.
-Take this route and the automatic stay will remain in place until there is a bankruptcy discharge or the court dismisses the case due to lack of qualification.
+In summary, filing for bankruptcy is a sound legal strategy against wage garnishment.
+An automatic stay remains in place until there is a bankruptcy discharge or the court dismisses the case due to lack of qualification.

 If debt discharge occurs through Chapter 7 bankruptcy, the creditor will not be able to move forward with additional wage garnishment.
 However, if there is no discharge, there is the potential for additional wage garnishment.
 File for a Chapter 13 bankruptcy and the ensuing repayment plan will address the unpaid debt unless it is applicable to a student loan.